DavidBrown-niche/gosnowflake-example/README.md

 ```
 Usage of gosnowflake-example:
   -snowflake.account string
-        Account name for snowflake
+        Account name for snowflake.
+Account name is not the username, see https://docs.snowflake.com/en/user-guide/admin-account-identifier for more details
   -snowflake.database string
         Database name for snowflake
   -snowflake.password string
-        Password for snowflake
+        Password for snowflake.
+Cannot be used in conjunction with snowflake.private.key
   -snowflake.private.key string
-        Private key used to authenticate with snowflake, pkcs8 in PEM format
+        Private key used to authenticate with snowflake, pkcs8 in PEM format.
+Cannot be used in conjunction with snowflake.password
   -snowflake.private.key.passcode string
         Passcode for encrypted private key (not necessary if key is not encrypted)
   -snowflake.schema string